Craps Side Bets

 • Make’em All bet wins – Pays 174:1, the house edge is 7.47%

-Some casinos offer an altered payout for the winning Make’em All side bet.
-The probability of winning for this wager is around 1 in 190.
-So, the payout of 174:1 (sometimes 175:1) is perfectly acceptable.
+Some casinos offer an altered payout for a winning Make’em All bet.
+The probability of winning this wager is around 1 in 190, so a payoff of 174:1 (sometimes 175:1) is perfectly acceptable.
 However, some operators pay only 150:1, which increases the house edge significantly – to 20.61%.
-In this case, players should be extremely careful when making this bet and most of all, they should not bet more than the table minimum.
+In this case, players should be extremely cautious when making the bet and, above all, they should not wager more than the table minimum.

 Four Rolls No 7

-This is an extremely simple side bet, found in a couple of land-based casinos.
-Its name says it all – players win this bet if the shooter rolls four times without throwing a 7.
-While this may sound unlikely, it happens more often than one would imagine.
-The side bet wins in 48.22% of the time versus 51.78% of the time when the bet loses.
+This is an extremely simple side bet, offered in only a few land-based casinos.
+Its name says it all – players win if the shooter rolls four times without throwing a 7.
+While this may sound unlikely, it happens more often than you might think.
+The side bet wins 48.22% of the time versus 51.78% of the time when it loses.

-The payout is even (1:1), while the house edge is impressively low for a side bet in craps – it is only 3.55%.
-This makes it one of the best side wagers that could be made in this game, especially in combination with more traditional bets such as the Pass/Don’t Pass or the Come/Don’t Come bets.
+The payout is even (1:1), and the house edge is impressively low for a craps side bet – only 3.55%.
+This makes it one of the best side wagers available, especially when combined with more traditional bets such as Pass/Don’t Pass or Come/Don’t Come.

 Sharp Shooter

-The Sharp Shooter side bet is offered at a small number of land-based casinos and it applies to every new shooter in the game.
-It resembles the Fire Bet since it relies on a shooter to enter a hot streak – rolling point numbers without sevening out.
-Unlike the Fire Bet, however, this side bet wins even if the shooter tosses the same numbers.
-This wager promises huge payoffs with a small stake and a lot of excitement but all this comes at a cost – the house edge is very high at around 21.87%.
+The Sharp Shooter side bet is offered in only a handful of land-based casinos and applies to every new shooter in the game.
+It resembles the Fire Bet because it relies on the shooter entering a hot streak – rolling point numbers without sevening out.
+Unlike the Fire Bet, however, this wager pays even if the shooter repeats the same point numbers.
+It promises huge returns for a small stake and plenty of excitement, but that comes at a price – the house edge is a steep 21.87%.

-The Sharp Shooter becomes available when a new shooter takes his turn to roll the dice.
-If he manages to shoot at least three point numbers in a row, the side bet pays 5:1.
-The longer the shooter makes points, the greater the payouts get, reaching 299:1 for 10 points in a row.
-Here are all payouts for this bet:
+The Sharp Shooter bet opens when a new shooter takes the dice.
+If the shooter manages to make at least three point numbers in a row, the bet pays 5:1.
+The longer the streak continues, the higher the payouts become, reaching 299:1 for 10 points in a row.
+Here are all the payouts for this bet:

 • 3 points in a row – 5:1